EARLY DYNASTIC PERIOD |

 1952 -

 The Egyptians revolt against the British and force them out.
-Colonel Nasser becomes president, nationalizes land and property through Egypt and attempts to unite the Arab world. |
+Colonel Nasser becomes president, nationalizes land and property throughout Egypt and attempts to unite the Arab world. |